uwspstar/FullStack/AWS-Certification/Quiz-Practice/readme.md

 ```
 Use Redis Auth
 IAM Auth is not supported for Redis
+Security Groups helps filter traffic going to your ElastiCache instances but cannot help with application level authentication
 ```
-### You would like to ensure you have a database available in another region if a disaster happens to your main region.
+### You would like to ensure you have a database available in another ```region``` if a disaster happens to your main region.
 Which database do you recommend?
 ```
 Global Databases allow you to have cross region replication
 ```